-- Next, set an operation and value.
+- From the Rules Builder, set an operation and value in association with Is gift.
 We are interested in transactions marked as gifts, so we select the operation IS (the only option) and a value of TRUE:

-- Click on Next Step, and, rather than selecting an action, choose to Add a condition.
-This enables you to add a second condition to the rule you are creating.
-Because we want to look at transactions including the input is gift AND the input has gift message, we use the conjunction AND:
+- To add the second condition, click on the green add another condition button.
+Because we want to look at transactions including the input is gift AND the input has gift message, we choose the operator AND between the two conditions:

-- Click on Next Step to set an operator and value.
-Then, click Next Step, and select a value of TRUE.
-We are interested in transactions that have a gift message in addition to being marked as gifts, so we select the operation IS (the only option) click Next Step, and select a value of TRUE:
+We are interested in transactions that have a gift message in addition to being marked as gifts, so we select the operation IS (the only option) and a value of TRUE:

-- Then, complete the compound rule Accept orders with the inputs is gift AND has gift message by setting the action to Accept.
+- Then, complete the compound rule Accept orders with the inputs is gift AND has gift message by setting the disposition to Accept.

 When you create a new rule, you will be prompted to position it in the list of existing rules.
 It’s very important to consider carefully each rule’s position.